Building Tools for Transparency in the Food Supply

 The Bionutrient Food Association is initiating the Real Food Campaign to make the nutritional density of food easily detectable and incentivize the entire food supply chain to focus on nutritional value as a key metric.

-We believe this new paradigm has the potential to not only improve the quality of crops and human health, but to also nourish ecosystems and enable soil to sequester carbon to its fullest capacity.
+We believe this new paradigm has the potential not only to improve the quality of crops and human health, but also to nourish ecosystems and enable soil to sequester carbon to its fullest capacity.

 The Bionutrient Food Association is building a broad partnership.